alan-de-windt/SDRSharpController/README.md

   <tr>
     <td>show_mode</td>
     <td>squelch_threshold</td>
-    <td>Update the UI to show that the squelch threshold is now being adjusted and show the squelch threshold setting.
+    <td>Update the UI to show that the squelch threshold is now being adjusted and show the current squelch threshold setting.
 Note that squelch is available for NFM, WFM and AM modes only.
 If another mode is currently active a "Not available" message will appear in the UI.</td>
   </tr>
   <tr>
     <td>memory</td>
     <td>store</td>
-    <td>Stores the current frequency, mode and filter bandwidth and displays the stored frequency in the "Memory" section of the UI.</td>
+    <td>Stores the current frequency, mode and filter bandwidth and displays the stored frequency in the Memory section of the UI.</td>
   </tr>
   <tr>
     <td>memory</td>